 Lena wishes others could hear the whole story of homelessness.

-“There's nothing that angers or upsets me more than when people say others must be lazy or hooked on drugs if they’re experiencing homelessness,” Lena shares.
-“There is so many reasons people could be homeless.
+“There’s nothing that angers or upsets me more than when people say others must be lazy or hooked on drugs if they’re experiencing homelessness,” Lena shares.
+“There are so many reasons people could be homeless.
 I wish people could see the true story.”